ProjectLibertyLabs/gateway/docs/src/Run/GatewayServices/RunGatewayServices.md

 ## Environment Variables

-For more information on environment variables, see the Build page for your selected service:
+For information on environment variables, see the Build page for your selected service:

 - [Account Service](../../Build/AccountService/AccountService.html)
 - [Content Publishing Service](../../Build/ContentPublishing/ContentPublishing.html)